ixanza/tranquility/Modified Gameplay.md

 ## NPC Overhauls

-Tranquillity uses a combination of multiple NPC overhauls.
+Tranquility uses a combination of multiple NPC overhauls.
 These NPCs are meant to look beautiful and pretty.
 If you are a fan of ugly NPCs in Skyrim, I apologise but this isn't the list for you.
 The list of NPC overhauls used are:

 - [BeastHHBB](https://www.nexusmods.com/skyrimspecialedition/mods/38480)
 - [Bijin NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/11287)